Grand Hotel et des Palmes Mafia meeting: Trial against participants

+Status as heroin summit

 What can be said about the events in October 1957 in Palermo is that the gatherings reforged the links between the most Sicilian of the American Five Families, the Bonanno Crime Family, and the most American of the Sicilian Mafia families.
-It was not a conference between "the" Sicilian Mafia and "the" American Cosa Nostra as such.

-Heroin trafficking between these two groups might have been discussed, but there certainly was not a general agreement on the heroin trade between "the" Sicilian Mafia and "the" American Cosa Nostra.
+It was not a conference between "the" Sicilian Mafia and "the" American Cosa Nostra as such, according to historian John Dickie.
+Rather than a diplomatic summit, it was a business convention where heroin trafficking between these two groups might have been discussed, but there certainly was not a general agreement on the heroin trade between "the" Sicilian Mafia and "the" American Cosa Nostra.

+In his testimonies to judge Giovanni Falcone, Buscetta, questioned nearly three decades later and the only participant in the meetings who has spoken publicly about it, consistently avoided the topic of heroin trafficking and his potential involvement in it, and denied that any meeting ever took place.
+Unsurprisingly, both Bonanno and Luciano did not mention a meeting in their memoirs.
+That said, the amount of arrests and heroin seizures in the years after Bonanno’s sojourn in Palermo did rise significantly.

 The important result of 1957 Palermo gatherings was that the Sicilian Mafia composed its first Sicilian Mafia Commission and appointed "Little Bird" Greco as its first "primus inter pares".